 In contrast, second-growth forests are typically quite homogeneous in structure, and lack diversity in the size, species and age of trees.
 In second-growth, young vigorous trees compete strongly for light.
 There competition results in maturing forests (like Pacific Spirit Park) to have tall trees that support a single thick canopy high above the ground, excluding light from understory plant growth.

 It takes centuries for second-growth to transition into old-growth forest.
 The rate of old-growth development is limited by the time it takes a sequence of ecosystem processes, which includes maturation of large trees, death of large trees to provide snags, and disturbances that knock trees to the ground to form woody debris.
 Other recovery processes may take several hundred years.
-For example, formation of large canopy soil mats first requires development of large branches, then colonization by lichens and mosses, and finally, centuries of organic matter collection.
+For example, formation of large canopy soil mats first requires development of large branches, then colonization by lichens and mosses (research shows it takes centuries), and finally, centuries of organic matter collection.
 Similarly, development of large hollow cavities used by bears and other mammals for shelter first require maturation of large trees, and then decadence and inner rot to form within those trees.

 Traditional use of red-cedar by coastal First Nations provides an analogy to view the centuries long process of forest recovery.
 Squamish elders say that when a cedar tree is 70 years old, it can be harvested for cedar bark then left to live and heal.
 It will survive, and when it is 200-300 years old they can come back and split a portion of the tree for use in housing planks.
 When the tree is 500 years, if it is in good condition, then it can be cut down for use as a totem pole or to carve a river canoe.
 Or, it can be left to become a monumental 1000 year old tree at which point it may be suitable for carving large ocean going canoe.

 In my MSc thesis, I researched the recovery time frames of forests an the multiple ecosystem services that they provide.
-My goal was to build a framework for understanding how forestry impacts multiple values held for the forest, by viewing it explicitly in terms of the length of time it takes forest values to recover.
+My goal was to build a framework for understanding how forestry impacts multiple values held for the forest, by viewing the impact explicitly in terms of the length of time it takes forest values to recover.
 To represent First Nation’s values for the forest, I worked with a Nuch-a-nulth carver to identify the sizes and other characteristics of cedar trees used in traditional carving.

 Along the southern portion of the park, a large swath of forest (~50ha) is already developing old-growth attributes.
 This is ‘Ecological Reserve #74,’ the original conservation area (formed 1975) that formed the first step in creating the current park.
 It is one of the last habitats in Canada for the endangered Pacific water shrew.
 For it’s conservation value this reserve, is off limits entirely to the public.
-To see and experience this area, however, you can follow the southernmost sections of ‘Sword Fern’ trail, which give a great view over many boardwalks into the structurally more complex, forest that is beginning to develop old-growth attributes.
+To see and experience this general area, however, you can follow the southernmost sections of ‘Sword Fern’ trail, which give a great view over many boardwalks into the structurally more complex, forest that is beginning to develop old-growth attributes.
 This ecosystem is wetter and richer than other areas upslope.
 The wet soil supports large Sitka spruce (Picea sitchensis), a native species, which is only found in a few areas of Pacific Spirit park and is uncommon in the region due to habitat loss.

 The north end of Pacific Spirit Park is not recovering well from human disturbance.
 Most cut portions of Pacific Spirit park were left to naturally regenerate.
 The northern edge, however, was cleared in the 1920’s and then again in 1951 for housing that never occurred.
 The forest and its soils here were mangled badly.
 When left to regrow, the legacies of those impacts have persisted.
 The area is now dominated by pioneer native broadleaf tree species with little conifer establishment.
 Invasive plants, such as Irish Holly (Ilex aquifolium) are pervasive under the deciduous understory.
 The holly seems to outcompete native shade-tolerant trees and is gaining height toward the main canopy where it then forms dense shade that eliminates any potential for other plant species to grow below it.
 Organizations are actively removing English ivy (Hedera helix), a noxious weed capable of climbing and eventually killing large trees.
 Check out Invasive Species Working Group.